bkuri/vpype-vfab/docs/index.md

-# vpype-plotty Documentation
+# vpype-vfab Documentation

-Welcome to the vpype-plotty documentation hub.
+Welcome to the vpype-vfab documentation hub.
 This guide helps you find the right documentation for your needs.

 ## 🚀 Quick Start (New Users)

-**New to vpype-plotty?
+**New to vpype-vfab?
 Start here:**

 1. **[Quick Start](quickstart.md)** - 5-minute getting started guide
 2. **[Getting Started](getting-started.md)** - Detailed installation and basic concepts